Fvck You

 "Fvck You" is a song by Nigerian singer Kizz Daniel.
-It was released as the lead single from his third studio album King of Love (2020) on 15 March 2019 and was produced and co-written by Young Jonn.
+Released on 15 March 2019, the song served as the lead single from his third studio album King of Love (2020), and was produced and co-written by Young Jonn.
 The song went viral after an open-verse challenge with many different African artists participating such as Tiwa Savage, Seyi Shay, Simi, Falz, Wyclef Jean, Pasuma, Ruggedman, and Sound Sultan, among others.

 Background

 "Fvck You" was released to promote Kizz Daniel's (at the time) upcoming London tour at the O2 Arena.
 Additionally, the song served as a follow-up to his hit single "Madu" off No Bad Songz (2018), his second studio album, and was the lead single off King of Love (2020), his third studio album.

 Viral open-verse challenge

 After the release of "Fvck You," the song increased in popularity due to an open-verse challenge involving a variety of artists who participated.
 Artists like Tiwa Savage, Seyi Shay, Simi, Vector, Lil Kesh, CDQ, Blaqbonez, Sarkodie, Falz, Flyboy I.N.C label signee Demmie Vee, and even the producer himself Young Jonn participated, among other non-mainstream artists.

 A similar thing happened with Nigerian rapper Olamide's 2016 hit single "Who You Epp?," with artists like Wande Coal, Phyno, and Reminisce participating in the challenge.